aryamansen2k4/aryamansen-langgraph-mat496/README.md

 In the notebook ```simplegraph.ipynb```, we built a graph with 4 simple nodes and one conditional edge which tells Mr. Gupta whether he won or lost the lottery.

+## Lesson 3: LangSmith Studio
+In this lesson, we visualised the same graph, that we built in ```simplegraph.ipynb```, in LangSmith Studio UI.
+We played with the graph, ran the graph from the UI and studied the behaviour using the UI as well.
+The UI provides a much cleaner look and helps in better understanding of the graph.